pacoraggio/MelbourneHousePricesMap/index.md

 logo        : MelbourneLogo.png
 ---

+## Melbourne House Prices Map App

+An Interactive Shiny Application to help you to find home in Melbourne, Australia

+--- .class #id
-## The MHPMap App
+## The Melbourne House Prices Application

-1. Interactive House Search Application
+> 1. Interactive House Search Application
-2. Select your criteria (number of rooms, bathrooms, house type and Melbourne Region)
+> 2. Select your criteria (number of rooms, bathrooms, house type and Melbourne Region)
-3. View matches on the map and compare prices with same criteria in whole Melbourne
+> 3. View matches on the map and compare prices with same criteria in whole Melbourne
-4. Inizio a bestemmiare
+> 4. Inizio a bestemmiare

 --- .class #id